-The Housing and Land Use Regulatory Board ("HLURB") Resolution No. 926, or the "Revised Implementing Rules and Regulations to Govern the Time of Completion of Subdivision and Condominium Projects under P.D.
-No. 957" ("Resolution 926"), was recently promulgated to narrow the grounds to grant additional time to complete a given project.
-Ayala Land endeavors to complete its projects within the time granted by HLURB in the Licenses to Sell of the projects.
+The Housing and Land Use Regulatory Board ("HLURB") Resolution No. 926 series of 2015, or the "Revised Implementing Rules and Regulations to Govern the Time of Completion of Subdivision and Condominium Projects under P.D.
+No. 957" ("Resolution 926"), was promulgated to narrow the grounds to grant additional time to complete a given project.
+Ayala Land endeavors to complete its projects within the time granted by HLURB, now DHSUD in the Licenses to Sell of the projects.